Wilmot, Tasmania: Local attractions

+Due to its proximity, Wilmot serves as a base for Cradle Mountain-Lake St Clair National Park and the Overland Track visitors.

+Other attractions nearby include Leven Canyon, Mount Roland Conservation Area and the artist town of Sheffield.

 Road infrastructure

 The C132 route (Wilmot Road) passes through the locality from north to south.
 Route C133 (Back Road) starts at an intersection with C132 and runs north before exiting to the north-west.
 Route C135 (Buxtons Road / Lake Barrington Road) forms a loop between two intersections with C132, providing access to Lake Barrington.